ukparliament/ontologies/procedure/flowcharts/meta/parsing/index.md

 					flag target business step as caused to be actualised

-				otherwise if the route value is 'allows'
+				otherwise if the route value is ALLOWS

 					flag the target step as allowed to be actualised

 				# not theoretically reachable given current procedural "rules"
 				# for example, EVEL standing order suspension
 				# the bridge is closed so steps on the far side cannot be reached unless the bridge opens
-				otherwise if the route value is 'untraversable'
+				otherwise if the route value is UNTRAVERSABLE

 					flag target step as not currently actualisable